 In Single Sample mode, the ADC performs one sample conversion on a trigger.
-In this mode, the ADC stays in standby state waiting for the SOC signal to be asserted.
-When SOC is signaled the ADC performs one sample conversion and captures the result.
-To detect the end of conversion, the system may poll a control register for status or configure the external EOC signal to generate an interrupt or invoke a DMA request.
-When the transfer is done the ADC reenters the standby state where it stays until another SOC event.
+In this mode, the ADC stays in standby state waiting for the SoC signal to be asserted.
+When SoC is signaled the ADC performs four successive conversions.
+The first three conversions prime the decimator.
+The ADC result is valid and available after the fourth conversion, at which time the EoC signal is generated.
+To detect the end of conversion, the system may poll a control register for status or configure the external EoC signal to generate an interrupt or invoke a DMA request.
+When the transfer is done the ADC reenters the standby state where it stays until another SoC event.